 Disclaimer: The information below is for informational purposes only and not legal advice.

-Basic Overview of Phone Call Recording Laws and Regulation
+Basic Overview of International Call Recording Laws and Regulation

 As with most legislation, call recording laws can be rather complex and difficult to dissect.
 As technology advances and communication capabilities are more refined, provisions to laws are more necessary to keep up with the changing environment.
 Countries with large governing bodies, like the US, can be challenging to follow the evolving legislation - both on a Federal and State level.